 11 February 2015 – V.1

-Each Operational Community (OC) will be given the option to either receive forwarded copies of the comments or express preference to self-monitor the ICG Forum.
+Commnents

+This is consistent with what we discussded.

+It is not appropriate to leave the option to the operational community to receive, forwarded copied of comments or express preference to self monitor the ICG form .It is fundamental that ICG decides on the matter abnd not to leave it to the operational communities to choose receibving I or being forwarded or selfmonitor.
+ICG is the sole and only instant 7entitty which has the right to decide on the matter

 Acknowledge – ICG Secretariat to Sender:

 ICG secretariat will acknowledge receipt through an automated receipt message that includes the steps ICG will follow to handle community comments directly submitted to its forum.